 Travel benefits apply only with respect to conditions covered under the medical plan.
-They do not apply to the dental plan or vision plan.
+They do not apply to the DVA plan.

 Travel does not include reimbursement of airline miles used to obtain tickets.

 Travel does not include the cost of lodging, food, or local ground transportation such as airport shuttles, cabs or car rental.
 The medical plan does, when applicable, pay a per diem in lieu of these expenses.